 Green Curry Paste

-Fresh chilis are added to the base which make this curry paste the hottest of all of the Curry pastes.
+Fresh chilis are added to the base which makes this curry paste the hottest of all of the Curry pastes.

 Red Thai Curry Paste